AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 }
 ~~~

-To see it we need to actually be in the tty so that our window manager doesn't draw over it.
+To see it we need need to be in the framebuffer console (or tty, `ctrl-alt-f2` when a display server is running) so that our window manager doesn't draw over it.
 If we execute `cargo run` now we will see our little triangle.
 If you have errors make sure you are in the video group so that you have permission to open `/dev/fb0`.

 ![a not-so-pretty triangle](/blog/assets/not_so_pretty_triangle.png)

 What a perfectly fine triangle.
 It isn't too pretty though, we haven't considered colours or textures yet.
 For our game we will only be wanting textured surfaces, which saves us having to implement different draw_tri functions, our equivalent to fragment shaders.
 For a textured surface you need two things, texture coordinates, normally named `UV`s and a way to get a pixel colour from a texture, normally called a texture sampler.
 But before that you were probably wondering how to take a screenshot of your triangle, so let's do that first.

-First we need a way to `Framebuffer::get` a pixel value from the framebuffer, this is more or less the same as `Framebuffer::set`.
+First we need a way to `Framebuffer::get()` a pixel value from the framebuffer, this is more or less the same as `Framebuffer::set()`.

 ~~~rust
 pub fn get(&self, x: usize, y: usize) -> u32 {